 The 1Zpresso JE Plus is really designed for espresso.
-It features 47mm Italmil coated burrs, a large capacity and a sweet magnetic catch cup.
-This grinder allows you to precisely dial in espresso for a perfect shot.
+It features 47mm Italmil coated burrs, a large capacity, and a sweet magnetic catch cup.
+This grinder has the precision required to dial in espresso for a perfect shot.
 The Italmil coated burrs make them last longer.

 1Zpresso JX Pro